Skip to Content

 Tests used to screen for syphilis include:

-Tests used to diagnose syphilis include:
+Tests used to confirm a syphilis infection include:

 A syphilis infection can spread through the bloodstream to all